The Kosciuszko Ride, Australia - Horse Riding Holidays and Safaris

 • Day 1

 Yippee, your Koscioszko adventure begins today!
-You’ll need to arrive at camp (either Ware’s Yards or Rocky Plains, depending on your departure date) between 4 and 5pm, so that you can meet your guides and crew, settle into your spacious safari tent, have a safety briefing, and enjoy some drinks and nibbles before nightfall.
+You’ll need to arrive at Wares Yards campground between 4 and 5pm so that you can meet your guides and crew, settle into your spacious safari tent, have a safety briefing, and enjoy some drinks and nibbles before nightfall.
 After the first of many mouthwatering dinners and desserts around the fire, sleep beckons.

 • Day 2